 It is also a great spot to look for birds.

 - I would combine this with the Turtle Hospital and the Birding Center.

 Beach Park at Isla Blanca

-Beach Park is an outdoor water park.
+Beach Park is an outdoor water park and top water park to visit in Texas!
 At the time we were there it was not open so I did not get a chance to check it out.
 Our friends did and they said it was small but fun.

 They also said the Lazy River is the best one they have been in!